-In 2020, still, the best way to rank high on YouTube is to create an engaging video that your viewers love to watch, optimize your video title and description to target the right set of keywords, and create an engaging thumbnail that stands-out and drives clicks.
+In 2022, the best way to rank high on YouTube is to create an engaging video that your viewers love to watch, optimize your video title and description to target the right set of keywords, and create an engaging thumbnail that stands-out and drives clicks.

 Sounds fairly simple, right?

 In reality, getting each of these rights can be very difficult.
 It’s very important to understand where you start from and where you want to be.